-Over a 40-year career, Michael Strogoff, FAIA, has advised many of the nation's most successful architectural, engineering and specialty design firms; managed large and complex projects; and negotiated hundreds of agreements.
+Over a 40-year career, Michael Strogoff, FAIA, President of Mill Valley, California–based Strogoff Consulting, Inc., has advised many of the nation's most successful architecture, landscape architecture, engineering and specialty design firms; facilitated hundreds of ownership transitions; and managed large and complex projects.

 Clients describe Michael as insightful, strategic, articulate, tenacious, approachable and disarming.
 Michael has an understated confidence, acute problem-solving skills and an innate ability to understand people and their motives.
 This enables him to identify solutions and guide stakeholders toward mutually beneficial goals.

 As a seasoned management consultant and strategic advisor, Michael brings:

 A DESIGN PROFESSIONAL'S BACKGROUND COUPLED WITH A BUSINESS OWNER'S PERSPECTIVE

 Michael, a licensed architect in practice since 1980, brings an in-depth knowledge of all areas of business practice and operations and an understanding of how these areas interrelate.
 Michael spent 13 years as the Managing Principal of a 40-person firm, managed dozens of complex projects (public and private, large and small) and understands the challenges and complexities associated with managing clients, staff and consultants, and the importance of having a strategic vision as well as a tactical road map.

 Michael has advised over 120 of the nation's most successful architectural, engineering and design firms.
 He is a nationally sought-after speaker and has facilitated seminars at professional organizations throughout the U.S.